janosgyerik/software-construction-notes/checklists/ch24-refactoring.md

 - Encapsulate unused routines

 - Collapse a superclass and subclass if their implementations are very similar

 ### System Level Refactorings

-- Duplicate data you can’t control
+- Duplicate data you can't control

 - Change unidirectional class association to bidirectional class association

 - Change bidirectional class association to unidirectional class association

 - Provide a factory routine rather than a simple constructor